coot/zsh-haskell/README.md

-# haskell plugin for zsh shell
+# ZSH shell plugin for Haskell

 * completion for **ghc** options
 * completion for **cabal** commands; it can expands cabal components (libraries,